vintasoftware/django-psi/README.md

 Project short description

-## Documentation
-The full documentation is at https://django-psi.readthedocs.io.

 ## Requirements:
 - A PostgreSQL Database in your Django project (for JSON fields)
 - Google API Dev Credentials